konradgrutz/MelBrainSys_networks/readme.md

 # Data overview

 - directories
-  - *annotation*: gene annotations, chromosome lengths, sample and metastasis pair annotation
+  - *annotation*: gene annotations, sample and metastasis pair annotation, pathway definitions
   - *bin*: covTest R package and regNet R package (installation see below)
   - *conda*: the required conda environment will be installed there (installation see below)
-  - *data*: expression and methylation values of the cohort
+  - *data*: expression and methylation values of the cohorts
   - *FiguresTables*: figures and tables of the paper will be stored there (see the analysis scripts below)
   - *regNet*: where the internal analysis data of the scripts are stored, including the validation cohort
   - *scripts*: all jupyter notebooks of the analysis explained below (*.r.ipynb)